 As you can see, there are a wide variety of factors which impact SHBG Levels, and these factors are also largely dependent on the gender of the patient.
 For men, assessing SHBG Levels is one of many pieces of the puzzle which represents your Hormone Balance.
 When evaluating your SHBG Levels, your doctor will use this as a starting point to pinpoint the exact issues which are negatively impacting your Testosterone Activity.

-If SHBG Levels are ignored, this can have a negative impact on your treatment, leading to side-effects associated with Elevated Testosterone Levels, poor results, or masking of the underlying health issue which is causing your Hormone Imbalance in the first place, which can be dangerous or even deadly.
+If SHBG Levels are ignored, this can have a negative impact on your treatment, leading to side effects associated with Elevated Testosterone Levels, poor results, or masking of the underlying health issue which is causing your Hormone Imbalance in the first place, which can be dangerous or even deadly.

 How Does Stress Affect SHBG Levels?

 A patient’s stress levels have a powerful impact on SHBG Levels and therefore affect Free Testosterone.
 As mentioned, chronic stress leads to an influx of Cortisol, which also causes SHBG Levels to skyrocket.
-When SHBG Production increases for an extended period of time due to Chronic Stress, Free Testosterone Levels can fall to such an extent that it mimics the symptoms of Testosterone Deficiency.
+When SHBG Production increases for an extended period due to Chronic Stress, Free Testosterone Levels can fall to such an extent that it mimics the symptoms of Testosterone Deficiency.
 Bio-Identical Low-T Therapy can benefit the patient, but does not resolve the underlying stress, and would not be the appropriate form of treatment in this case.

 SHBG Affects Men and Women Differently

-Because women produce much less Testosterone than men (around 1/10th as much of the hormone), they are much more sensitive to changes in SHBG concentration about the effects of Low-T. It’s especially important for women to have both Free and Total Testosterone Levels checked because they are particularly susceptible to Low Free Testosterone resulting from the influence of SHBG.
+Because women produce much less Testosterone than men (around 1/10th as much of the hormone), they are much more sensitive to changes in SHBG concentration and the effects of Low-T. It’s especially important for women to have both Free and Total Testosterone Levels checked because they are particularly susceptible to Low Free Testosterone resulting from the influence of SHBG.
 Many physicians neglect to check Free Testosterone Levels, which is why you should work with a qualified, reputable HRT Clinic.

-SHBG As a Diabetes Signifier
+SHBG as a Diabetes Signifier

 Perhaps contrary to what you would believe, Diabetes has a suppressive effect upon SHBG Levels.
 The hormonal changes associated with Diabetes cause SHBG Levels to plummet, whereas cortisol causes SHBG Levels to rise.
 This does not lead to increased Testosterone Levels, however, as Diabetes also causes Total Testosterone Levels to drop dramatically.